What Does Red and Green Make When Mixed?

 How Do Red and Green Make Brown?

-Below, you'll find a color wheel showing the primary, secondary, and tertiary colors.
-However, we particularly want to focus on the combination of complementary colors.
+To learn how red and green make brown, we first have to take a look at complementary colors.
 Complementary colors are colors on opposite sides of the color wheel.
-For example, if you look at the chart, red and green are opposite one another, as are yellow and purple, and orange and blue.
+If you look at the chart below, red and green are opposite one another, as are yellow and purple, and orange and blue.
 All of these combinations create brown.

 red and green make detailed color wheel